image of a doctor writing a medical opinion

 Veterans can get a letter from many types of doctors including:

-- Nurse Practitioner – While their opinions carry less weight with the VA, they’re typically more accessible and can still help by verifying ongoing symptoms or treatment.
-These nexus letter work best as supporting evidence.
+• Nurse Practitioner – While their opinions carry less weight with the VA, they’re typically more accessible and can verify ongoing symptoms or treatment.
+Nurse practitioners can be helpful if you need a nexus letter for migraines because that relies on understanding the veteran’s symptoms history, not just high credentials

-- Specialist – Brings high medical credibility and is often necessary for complex or secondary conditions.
-Specialists can clearly explain how one condition caused or worsened another.
+• Specialist – Brings high medical credibility and is often necessary for complex or secondary conditions.
+For example, an audiologist would be highly qualified to write a nexus letter for tinnitus.

 The VA does not require the provider to have treated you in person, but they need to review your medical records and understand your condition before writing their opinion